 This model only defrosted 7 ounces of the ground turkey, and it was much more difficult than other models to break apart the remaining log.
 It did notify you to flip the meat halfway through.

 This model has a defrost by time function, as well as a defrost by weight, though the defrost by weight is a little different than other machines.
 It only has preset weights for different food types, such as meat, poultry, or fish.
 This is why we ended up defrosting the frozen muffin using the fish setting, as the weight most closely matched.
 The Sharp did about average, heating the muffin throughout on the inside, but superheating the bottom on the outside.

 This final test was to determine just how fast these quick-cooking appliances were.
-We heated up 250 mL of water in a beaker and recorded the temperature rise after 30 seconds of heating.
+Our testers heated a beaker full of 250 mL of water for 30 second and recorded the temperature change.
 The Sharp did about average, earning a 5 out of 10 for its 34°F temperature boost.